tadgy/gitattributesdb/README.md

 (cd .githooks/gitattributesdb/ && git fetch && git merge origin/master)
 ```

 The submodule will now have been updated to track the latest changes in the remote "master" branch.
+The path (`.githooks/gitattributesdb/`) will need
+to be checked into your repository with the next commit.

 Tracking Extra Files